 So it works perfectly well as a standard floaty handle.
 But the telescoping sections give you extra reach.
-So you get both in one.
-Even better, it also works very well as a grip handled out of the water.
+In other words, you get both in one.
+Even better, it also works very well as a grip handle out of the water.

 The telescoping sections are skinny, but they appear to be made of aluminum rather than plastic.
 While that does add a little extra weight, it makes a difference with stiffness, and I haven’t found any of the whipping movement you can get with some other thin telescoping sections.

 There are a couple of tricks I’ve come across to use it, though.
 Before packing it away, you’ll want to let the pole air dry while it’s extended.
 It’s easy for water to get trapped down in the handle section.
 And as with nearly all kinds of telescoping segments, you’ll want to try to do your best to avoid getting sand or grit jammed in there.
 I haven’t had it jam on me, but telescoping sections are nearly always prone jams.